GENE GUIDE

 Do people who have SYNGAP1related syndrome look different?

-People who have SYNGAP1-related syndrome do not look very different.
+People who have SYNGAP1-related syndrome may look slightly different.
 Appearance can vary and can include some but not all of these features:

 • Broad nasal bridge